amitshekhariitbhu/Kotlin-Networking/README.md

 * Kotlin Networking Library takes care of each and everything.
 So you don't have to do anything, just make request and listen for the response.

-* Networking Library for Android written in Kotlin
+* Networking Library for Android written in Kotlin.

+* Kotlin Networking Library is based on [Fast Android Networking](https://github.com/amitshekhariitbhu/Fast-Android-Networking).

 [Check out Mindorks awesome open source projects here](https://mindorks.com/open-source-projects)